Citizens Financial Group Inc. (CFG) Shares Up Despite Recent Market Volatility

-Citizens Financial Group Inc. (NYSE: CFG)’s stock price has increased by 3.43 compared to its previous closing price of 31.51.
-However, the company has seen a -8.84% decrease in its stock price over the last five trading sessions.
+Citizens Financial Group Inc. (NYSE: CFG)’s stock price has increased by 2.24 compared to its previous closing price of 30.86.
+However, the company has experienced a 2.94% gain in its stock price over the last five trading sessions.
 Barron’s reported on 07/09/22 that Citizens Financial’s Ambitions Are Growing Under CEO Bruce Van Saun

 Is It Worth Investing in Citizens Financial Group Inc. (NYSE: CFG) Right Now?

-Citizens Financial Group Inc. (NYSE: CFG) has a price-to-earnings ratio that is above its average at 7.96x. and a 36-month beta value of 1.36.
-Opinions on the stock are mixed, with 14 analysts rating it as a “buy,” 3 as “overweight,” 5 as “hold,” and 1 as “sell.”
+Citizens Financial Group Inc. (NYSE: CFG) has a higher price-to-earnings ratio of 7.71x compared to its average ratio. compared to its average ratio and a 36-month beta value of 1.36.
+Analysts have mixed views on the stock, with 14 analysts rating it as a “buy,” 3 as “overweight,” 5 as “hold,” and 1 as “sell.”

 Sponsored

-The average price predicted for Citizens Financial Group Inc. (CFG) by analysts is $47.17, which is $14.62 above the current market price.
-The public float for CFG is 482.31M, and at present, short sellers hold a 2.19% of that float.
-On March 17, 2023, the average trading volume of CFG was 4.62M shares.
+The average price point forecasted by analysts for Citizens Financial Group Inc. (CFG) is $47.17, which is $15.24 above the current market price.
+The public float for CFG is 482.52M, and currently, short sellers hold a 2.18% ratio of that float.
+The average trading volume of CFG on March 21, 2023 was 4.97M shares.

 CFG’s Market Performance

-The stock of Citizens Financial Group Inc. (CFG) has seen a -8.84% decrease in the past week, with a -24.84% drop in the past month, and a -18.32% fall in the past quarter.
-The volatility ratio for the week is 7.77%, and the volatility levels for the past 30 days are at 3.68% for CFG.
-The simple moving average for the last 20 days is -17.00% for CFG stock, with a simple moving average of -15.91% for the last 200 days.
+The stock of Citizens Financial Group Inc. (CFG) has seen a 2.94% increase in the past week, with a -26.30% drop in the past month, and a -17.67% fall in the past quarter.
+The volatility ratio for the week is 6.73%, and the volatility levels for the past 30 days are at 4.08% for CFG.
+The simple moving average for the last 20 days is -17.24% for CFG stock, with a simple moving average of -18.40% for the last 200 days.

 Analysts’ Opinion of CFG